Financial-Times/dotcom-page-kit/packages/anvil-server-asset-loader/readme.md

 Match source file names based on a pattern which may be useful when output is split into multiple files.

+### `getChunksForEntrypoint(entrypoint: string)`

+If the manifest file supports listing chunks generated for each entrypoint (which is the case if you are using the [Anvil CLI](../anvil-cli/readme.md)) this method can be used to return a list of chunks organised by type.

+### `getScriptChunksForEntrypoint(entrypoint: string)`

+Returns the JavaScript chunks generated for an entrypoint.

+### `getStylesheetChunksForEntrypoint(entrypoint: string)`

+Returns the CSS chunks generated for an entrypoint.

 ## Options